fhnw-imvs/fhnw-idb/introduction/Python/README.md

 The following steps require a Raspberry Pi Zero W with Raspberry Pi OS Lite, a Linux operating system.
 To install it, see [Raspberry Pi Zero W Setup](https://github.com/fhnw-imvs/fhnw-idb/wiki/Raspberry-Pi-Zero-W#setup).
 Make sure to [configure Wi-Fi](https://github.com/fhnw-imvs/fhnw-idb/wiki/Raspberry-Pi-Zero-W#1-flash-raspberry-pi-os-bookworm-onto-an-sd-card) and [enable SSH access](https://github.com/fhnw-imvs/fhnw-idb/wiki/Raspberry-Pi-Zero-W#1-flash-raspberry-pi-os-bookworm-onto-an-sd-card) so you can [find your Pi](https://github.com/fhnw-imvs/fhnw-idb/wiki/Raspberry-Pi-Zero-W#2-boot-the-raspberry-pi-and-connect-via-ssh), if your computer is in the same local Wi-Fi network.

 ## Check Python Version
-A fresh installation of the Raspberry Pi OS Lite has Python 3 preinstalled.
+A fresh installation of the Raspberry Pi OS Lite has **Python 3 preinstalled**.
 Check this with:

 ```shell
 $ python --version